+DATE: CONDUCTED BY

+rgy sources for each piece of equipment, all questions must be bes not apply, write N/A in the blank.
+Circle "yes" or "no" or fill

+Location: Work Center:

+Line: Equipment No

+Equipment Name:

+Model:

+Specific Procedure No. Assig gned: Serial No.:

+List of authorized employees

+1. 2.
+3. 4.

-DATE: CONDUCTED BY In order to determine all energy sources for each piece of equipment, all questions must be answered.
-If the question does not apply, write N/A in the blank.
-Circle "yes" or "no" or fill in the blank.
-Location: Work Center: Line: Equipment No. Equipment Name: Equipment No. Specific Procedure No. Assigned: Serial No.: List of authorized employees: 1.
-2. 3.
-4. TRAINING NOTE: An authorized employee is a person who locks out or tags out machines or equipment in order to perform servicing or meintenence on the machine or equipment.
-An effected employee becomes a servicing or meintenence on the machine or equipment.
+order to perform servicing or main mployee is a person who locks out or tags out machines or equipment in tenance on that machine or equipment.
+An affected employee becomes an nployee's duties include performing servicing or maintenance covered

+List of affected employees:

+which servicing or maintenance is nose job requires him/her to operate or use a machine or equipment on sbeing performed under lockout or tagout, or whose job requires him/her servicing or maintenance is being performed.